mitmath/computational-thinking/website/index.md

 - Image analysis
 - Particle dynamics and ray tracing
-- Epidemic propagation
+- Network theory
 - Climate modeling

-The course has now concluded, but you can still take it at your own pace from this website!
-Feel free to hang out in the course [discord server](https://discord.gg/Z5qnVf8) and ask questions!

 > See also the course repository [github.com/mitmath/18S191](https://github.com/mitmath/18S191).
-[Lecture notebooks are here.](https://github.com/mitmath/18S191/tree/master/lecture_notebooks)

 ## What people are saying about the course